According to Dr. Benjamin Hardy, PhD and the psychological concept of “prospection,” long-term goals:

 We start here, where we are today.
 What do you want to get done by the end of the day?
 How can you get ahead by the end of the week?
 What do you want to accomplish by the end of the month?
 And how can you change your own life path by the end of this year?

-If you enjoy what I write or find it useful click here to learn about becoming a Member.
+If you enjoy what I write or find it useful click here to learn about how to support me.